 But don't despair.
 In this tutorial, we show you how to use WhatsApp on the iPad (or iPod touch) using WhatsApp Web.
 This connects to the WhatsApp account on your iPhone or Android and forwards the messages on to your iPad, allowing you to send and receive messages, pictures and videos.
 It's not native WhatsApp on the iPad, but it's the next best thing.

 How to use WhatsApp on an iPad

-If you're looking to access WhatsApp on your iPad via WhatsApp Web, there are two ways to do so: either via Safari, or a third-party app on the App Store.
+If you're looking to access WhatsApp on your iPad via WhatsApp Web, there's only one way to do it: via Safari.

 Here's how to access the service via Safari: